ruggeri/tech-notes/ai/mining-massive-datasets.md

     * One solution is to group estimates into small groups, taking the average of each.
 Then you can find the median, to eliminate outlier groups.
+    * I think this is kinda like what HyperLogLog does, but with a better way of combining estimates.
 * *Moments* of a distribution are `Sum C_i**k`, where `C_i` is the count of item `i`, and `k` is for the `k`th-moment.
     * Moment zero is just the number of distinct items.